AlterNT/Dragonbot/README.md

 Allows to set the requirement of all slayers at the same time.

-This is expressed as `<First Level><Second Level><Third Level>...` The order of the levels specified correspond to the slayer of the same position.
+This is expressed as `<1st Level><2nd Level><3rd Level>...` The order of the levels specified correspond to the slayer of the same position.

 Index | Slayer
 -|-